federicoibba/federicoibba.github.io/content/en/projects/blog.md

 ### Nuxt i18n

 <a href="https://i18n.nuxtjs.org/" target="_blank">Nuxt i18n</a> helped me serve the website in two languages, Italian and English.
-It provides a simple solution for language prefix-based routing, avoiding the burden of handling the language parameter in the path.
+It provides a simple solution for implementing language prefix-based routing.

 ### Nuxt SEO